seahorn/clam/README.md

     - `int`: classical intervals
 	- `ric`: intervals with congruences
-	- `zones`: zones using sparse difference-bound matrices
+	- `zones-sparse`: zones domain using sparse difference-bound matrices (DBM)
-	- `szones`: zones using split difference-bound matrices
+	- `zones-split`: zones domain using sparse DBM in split normal form
 	- `opt-oct-apron`: octagons (only if `-DUSE_APRON=ON`)
 	- `pk-apron`: polyhedra (only if `-DUSE_APRON=ON`)
 	- `boxes`: disjunctive intervals based on ldds (only if `-DUSE_LDD=ON`)